 - If you decide to buy the past service, contact us to send you a final cost for buying a portion or all of the past service

 If your employment records are missing, inaccessible or incomplete, you and your employer can agree to a default pensionable service option.
 With this option, your employer will certify 50 per cent pensionable service and 100 per cent contributory service on the Purchase of service application form for the period of eligible time you want to buy.

 Talk to your employer for more information about the default option.

 What are the payment options?

-You must pay the full amount by the due date shown on the statement.
+You must pay the full amount by the due date shown on the statement of cost.
 You can pay by:

-- Cash (cheque, money order or bank draft payable to Municipal Pension Plan)
+- Cheque, money order or bank draft (payable to Municipal Pension Plan)

 - Transfer from an existing RRSP or locked-in retirement vehicle in your name